kraviteja95/Human-Presence-Detection-in-Aerial-Distress-Scenario-Photographs/README.md

 - Step-2: Denoise the Images in C2A Dataset
   - Click (Single click or double click whatever works) on the `C2A_Dataset_Images_Denoising.ipynb` file.
   - You will notice the file opened.
-  - Make sure you mount your Google Drive account.
+  - Take this file to Google Colab and make sure you mount your Google Drive account.
   - Update the `input_folder` variable with proper C2A Dataset train images path and `output_folder` with proper path to save the denoised images.
   - Click `Run` button from the Menu bar and select the option of your interest (`Run Cell` or `Run All` button).
   - You can look at the execution results within the file and interpret accordingly.